dylan-lang/http/README.rst

 are included as submodules so if you clone with --recursive you should have everything you need for building.

-When using Open Dylan 2011.1 or earlier, add http/registry to the OPEN_DYLAN_USER_REGISTRIES environment variable before building.

 Documentation
 =============